 - St David’s admits patients aged 18 and upwards from across North West Wales.

 - We support the patient and their loved ones.

 - St David’s Hospice cares for patients with many end of life illnesses including cancer, end stage heart disease and motor neurone disease.

-- It currently costs over £4 million to run the clinical services at St David’s every year.
+- It currently costs over £5 million to run St David’s Hospice every year.

 Which areas do you cover?

-Our Hospice covers all of Anglesey, Gwynedd and Conwy, up to and including Colwyn Bay.
-The Hospice itself is based on Abbey Road, Llandudno (click here for directions).
+Our service covers all of Anglesey, Gwynedd and Conwy, up to and including Colwyn Bay.

 What is palliative care?